 I’m not saying Shazam is as clever or thoughtful as a typical Marvel movie, but I do tend to grade the MCU on a curve.
 For DC to make me feel this good, I have to bump Shazam into the A range.
-I liked the characters, the foster family, the resolution (I don’t care if the plot didn’t make much sense rationally — I’m very forgiving with fantasy films); I liked Zackary Levi’s inspiredly goofy portrayal, and I absolutely freaked out with joy at the last second cameo.
+I liked the characters, the foster family, the resolution (I don’t care if the plot didn’t make much sense rationally — I’m very forgiving with fantasy films); I liked Zackary Levi’s inspired goofy portrayal, and I absolutely freaked with joy at the last second cameo.

 Movie Grade: A-

 PS: Shazam was a Saturday morning TV kid’s show in the 70s.
 I enjoyed it then, but this remake is much more cool.
 The original show, along with their sister show Isis, played it straight.
 This Shazam is much, much, better.
 I think if I watched any of the old Shazam TV episodes, I’d be appalled.
 Times change, and not everything “nostalgic” ages well.